 All UCEM programmes are taught and assessed in English.
-The student will therefore be required to demonstrate adequate proficiency in the language before being admitted to a programme:
+In addition to the programme entry requirements listed above, all applicants will therefore be required to demonstrate adequate proficiency in the language before being admitted to a programme:

-- Grade C or above in English (Language or Literature) at GCSE or its equivalent. - Grade 6.0 or above, with at least 5.5 in the reading and writing modules, in the International English Language Testing System (IELTS) academic test administered by the British Council. - 79 or above in the Internet option, 213 or above in the computerbased option or 550 or above in the paper-based option, of the Teaching of English as a Foreign Language (TOEFL) test. - o Grade C or above in Use of English at A/S Level.
+- GCSE Grade C or above in English Language or English Literature (Grade 4 for applicants holding newly reformed GCSEs in England), or an equivalent qualification.
+For further information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Grade 5.5 or above, with at least 5.0 in the reading, writing and listening modules, in the International English Language Testing System (IELTS) academic test administered by the British Council. - 79 or above in the Internet option, 213 or above in the computer-based option or 550 or above in the paper-based option, of the Teaching of English as a Foreign Language (TOEFL) test.